chencindyj/chencindyj/README.md

 #### How I got here

 - 🕰️ I have a background in business analytics and retail industry-based management consulting, and have long been involved in initiatives around women's advancement and empowerment.
 I studied business and multidisciplinary liberal arts (essentially a little bit of everything like physics, econ, French, linear algebra, and the political economy of media)
+> :hammer: This past summer, I worked as a Data Science Intern where I used PySpark, Databricks, and Tableau extensively on big data
 > :hammer: My primary tools in my past roles were VBA, Excel, Alteryx, Anaplan, SAP BI, and R)

 #### Where I'm heading
 - I decided to go back to school to enhance my understand of statistics, quant research methodology, and programming in Python, PySpark, SQL, and R.
-- 👀 I'm currently looking for summer internship opportunities to apply my programming and statistical learning; I'm particularly interested in roles in business (especially retail), regulation, and research.
+- 👀 I'm currently looking for full-time opportunities to apply my programming and statistical learning; I'm particularly interested in roles in business (especially retail) and regulation (especially around fairness).
 Long-term, I'd love to leverage data science in a social good / fairness-related manner.

 #### Where to find me:
 - 📫 Reach out to me on: